cjgronlund/project-rome/project-rome-docs/objectivec-api/core/MCDNotificationRegistration.md

 * `token` The NSData that APN service sends to your app delegate's didRegisterForRemoteNotificationsWithDeviceToken: method.
 You must convert the NSData into a string by hex-encoding it.
 * `appId` The app's bundle identifier.
 * `appDisplayName` The name of the app that was used for registration on the Microsoft dev portal.

-> Note: Apps that use Google Cloud Messaging notifications (NotificationType value **GCM**) will not be able to send or receive push notifications for users in China.